Insurer: 2016 saw highest natural disaster losses in 4 years

-BERLIN (AP) — A leading insurer says that last year saw the highest costs from natural disasters since 2012, with a pair of earthquakes in Japan in April accounting for the heaviest losses.
+BERLIN (AP) — Last year saw the highest costs from natural disasters since 2012, with a pair of earthquakes in Japan in April accounting for the heaviest losses, a leading insurer said Wednesday.

-Munich Re said in an annual survey Wednesday that losses from natural disasters totaled $175 billion last year, some $50 billion of which was covered by insurance.
+Losses from natural disasters worldwide totaled $175 billion last year, some $50 billion of which was covered by insurance, Munich Re said in an annual survey .

 The earthquakes on Japan’s southern Kyushu island caused $31 billion worth of damage, with $6 billion of the costs covered by insurance.
 Floods in China in June and July caused $20 billion in costs, only $300 million of which was insured.

-Hurricane Matthew, which hit the Caribbean and the eastern United States in August, incurred losses totaling $10.2 billion, of which $3.8 billion was covered by insurance.
+The third-costliest disaster was Hurricane Matthew, which hit the Caribbean and the eastern United States in August.
+It incurred losses totaling $10.2 billion, of which $3.8 billion was covered by insurance.

 Most Read Stories